MetOffice/git-novice/episodes/09-github-history.md

 We can also see the commits to our branch on GitHub.
 But first we need to push our local branch to GitHub.

-Make sure you are still on the `forecast` branch:
+Make sure you are on the `forecast` branch:

 ```bash
 $ git switch forecast